PGY (Pagaya Technologies Ltd.) has powerful results

-As of Friday, Pagaya Technologies Ltd.’s (NASDAQ:PGY) stock closed at $1.02, down from $1.07 the previous day.
-While Pagaya Technologies Ltd. has underperformed by -4.67%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PGY fell by -89.70%, with highs and lows ranging from $34.50 to $0.57, whereas the simple moving average fell by -82.62% in the last 200 days.
+As of Friday, Pagaya Technologies Ltd.’s (NASDAQ:PGY) stock closed at $1.14, up from $1.06 the previous day.
+While Pagaya Technologies Ltd. has overperformed by 7.55%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PGY fell by -88.50%, with highs and lows ranging from $34.50 to $0.57, whereas the simple moving average fell by -79.82% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?